What Is a Licoo2 Battery?

 • Stable discharge voltage around 3.7 V

-LiCoO2 battery structure showing cathode, anode, separator, and lithium ion transport
+LiCoO2 battery structure showing lithium cobalt oxide cathode, graphite anode, separator, and lithium ion transport path

-Understanding the LiCoO₂ battery reaction is essential for correct system design and lifecycle optimization.
+Understanding the LiCoO₂ battery reaction is essential for safe system design and lifecycle optimization.

-During charging, lithium ions are extracted (de-intercalated) from the LiCoO₂ cathode and migrate through the electrolyte to the graphite anode.
-During discharge, the reaction reverses and electrical energy is released.
+During charging, lithium ions are de-intercalated from the LiCoO₂ cathode and migrate through the electrolyte to the graphite anode.
+During discharge, lithium ions return to the cathode, releasing electrical energy.

 • Charge: LiCoO₂ → Li₁₋ₓCoO₂ + xLi⁺ + xe⁻